 - derivatives

 - limits (including L'Hospital's rule)

 - related rates

-- linear approximation and Newton's method
+- linear approximation

+- parametric equations

 - maxima and minima, inflection points and curve sketching

 Here are some things to consider about each topic.

 Derivatives

 You should know how to differentiate everything.
 That is, you should be able to find f'(x) given f(x), and f(x) could be any combination of algebraic expressions, trigonometric functions, logarithmic functions and exponential functions.